What Patients Should Know

 - Saphenous Vein Ablation is another minimally invasive outpatient treatment for venous insufficiency that is performed using ultrasound guidance.
 After applying local anesthetic to the skin over the vein, a small catheter is inserted into the damaged vein by a physician.
 Thermal energy or heat is then delivered inside the vein which causes the vein to collapse and seal shut.
 By closing the abnormal vein, the varicose veins shrink and in turn, improve blood flow.
 In addition, once the diseased vein is closed, the surrounding healthy veins are no longer burdened by the leaking blood flow.
 Other healthy veins take over to carry blood from the leg.2

-- Non-operative management of chronic venous insufficiency with ulceration (i.e., compression therapy): Compression therapy is a form of treatment that requires the patient to wear socks or stockings that are specifically designed to support the veins and increase circulation in the patients’ legs.
+- Non-operative management of chronic venous insufficiency with ulceration (i.e., wound care; superficial debridement, bandaging and compression therapy): Compression therapy is a form of treatment that requires the patient to wear socks or stockings that are specifically designed to support the veins and increase circulation in the patients’ legs.
 The patient will wear the socks or stockings throughout the day and the compression they provide prevents blood from pooling in the legs, thereby helping with overall circulation and diminishing any leg swelling.3

 IAC Accreditation –“Seal of Approval” Patients Can Count On

 The program offers a method for vein centers to document a commitment to quality patient care related to the performance and management of venous disorders.
 During the accreditation process, applicant vein centers must submit documentation on every aspect of their daily operations.
 Applications submitted are reviewed by a panel of experts and accreditation is granted only to those facilities that are found to be providing quality patient care, in compliance with the IAC Vein Center Standards.